MENU

 • I recently completed my PhD in Anthropology at the University of Oxford, specializing in botanical self-medication amongst the wild chimpanzees of the Budongo Forest in Western Uganda.
 I also have field experience working in the Ecuadorian Amazon and in Gorongosa National Park, Mozambique.
 Throughout my projects, I use multidisciplinary approaches and methods, including behavioral data coding, animal health monitoring, ethnomedicinal interviews, and pharmacological testing.
 I also employ natural historical techniques to document my work, including filmmaking and botanical drawing.
 I am currently a post-doctoral affiliate at the University of Oxford, engaged in the use of art and storytelling to translate and democratize conservation-focused scientific research into accessible formats.

 • Maya Theresia is a scientist, storyteller and artist.
-At Tufts University, Maya earned a B.S. in biomedical engineering with a minor in computer science, while sneaking in art classes whenever she could.
-As a Senior Research Associate in the Peron Lab at NYU, Maya is studying how circuits in the somatosensory cortex drive tactile perception and influence behavior in mice.
-Outside of the lab, Maya is developing an animated short film, inspired by the phenomenon of time-shifting with Alzheimer’s disease.
+At Tufts University, Maya earned a B.S. in biomedical engineering with a minor in computer science, while sneaking in art classes at the SMFA whenever she could.
+Born in the States to Indo-Guyanese/ African-American/ German parents and raised in Australia, she refuses to be confined to a label.
+For Maya, storytelling and science are both tools to make sense of our world.
+In 2021, Maya began her post-baccalaureate training in systems neuroscience at NYU.
+As a Senior Research Associate, Maya wrote and received an NIH grant to study how circuits in the brain drive the perception of touch and influence behavior in mice.
+In 2023, Maya wrote and performed a story for the Story Collider: Random Walks show in NYC, pondering science as religion.
+Maya has recently transitioned into the biotech industry, where she is investigating a neuronal circuit that regulates the immune system as a Senior Research Associate at NILO Therapeutics.
+Outside of the lab, Maya is developing an animated short film, inspired by her Grandpa’s experience of time-shifting with Alzheimer’s disease.

 • Penelope Lindsay is a bio- and sound- experimentalist born in NYC and raised in Florida.
 She uses genetics, cell and molecular biology to understand how plant stem cells can be rewired to change the size and shape of plant organs.
 When not in the lab, Penelope makes subversive pop music.